 Both qualitative and quantitative data are needed to get a clear picture of their customers’ sentiments.
 Some business surveys ask their customers to rate their level of satisfaction with the support team and a follow-up explanation of why they gave such a rating.

 Qualitative vs Quantitative Data

-In customer service analytics, quantitative data refers to sets of information that can be expressed in numbers.
+In customer support analytics, quantitative data refers to sets of information that can be expressed in numbers.
 Examples of these datasets include Net Promoter Score (NPS), Customer Effort Score (CES), and Goal Completion Rate (GCR).
 Qualitative data refers to unstructured information that is not predefined and is harder to analyze.
-Examples of these include opinions on a product design, reasons for shopping cart abandonment, and customer complaints.
+Examples include opinions on a product design, reasons for shopping cart abandonment, and customer complaints.

-Below are some of the common customer service metrics businesses use to assess customer service performance and gauge customer experience:
+Below are some of the common customer service metrics businesses use to assess customer service performance:

-Customer service analytics help you monitor aspects of customer interactions such as calls and chats to measure the effectiveness of support reps’ workflows.
-Below are examples of important call metrics that indicate your support team’s performance and efficiency.
+Customer service analytics help you monitor aspects of customer interactions, such as calls and chats to measure the effectiveness of support reps’ workflows.
+Below are examples of essential call metrics that indicate your support team’s performance and efficiency.

 - Average first response time: This tells you the average waiting time for each customer before they receive an initial response to their request for support.